asreview/asreview/docs/source/features/screening.rst

 Autosave
 --------

-Your work is saved automatically so you do not need to press any buttons, or get stressed!
+Your work is saved automatically.
+There is no need to press any buttons to save your work anywhere in ASReview LAB.

 .. figure:: ../../images/asreview_screening_auto_save.png
    :alt: Auto Save